-SMGH was granted its USDA organic certifications for the cultivation of hemp, which the Corporation considers a key competitive advantage moving forward.
+SMGH was granted its USDA organic certifications for the cultivation of hemp and the Good Agricultural Collection Practices certification (GACP), which the Corporation considers a key competitive advantage moving forward.

-The size of the analytical laboratory in SMGH is 1,883 square feet and the extraction capacity to process biomass is 186 kg of biomass per day and continue to provide analytical services to both SN and SMGH.
+The size of the analytical laboratory in SMGH is 1,883 square feet and the extraction capacity to process biomass is 186 kg of biomass per day in 2 production shifts and continue to provide analytical services to SMGH.
 Extraction and refinement (distillation and isolation) are done using processes developed by Avicanna R&D activities and are thus commercially sensitive proprietary information to Avicanna.

-The following is a summary of the licences and quotas granted or applied for by SN and SMGH:
+The following is a summary of the licences and quotas granted or applied for by SMGH: